Crosby, Merseyside: Sport

-Crosby Marina is the home of Crosby Sailing Club and is open to all dinghy sailors of any ability or experience.
+Crosby Marina is the home of Crosby Sailing Club.
 The marina is also a venue for the Crosby Scout and Guide Marina Club, who offer dinghy and kayak sailing to local youngsters.

 Blundellsands Bridge Club, affiliated to the English Bridge Union, provides facilities for learning and playing Rubber Bridge and Duplicate Bridge.

+Crosby is home to an Open qualifying venue – West Lancashire Golf Club.